Before you start

-Make sure you know what version of PageSeeder you're working on.
-The PageSeeder version is always displayed at the bottom of the page.
+Make sure you know what version of PageSeeder you’re working on.
+The PageSeeder version is displayed at the bottom of the sign in page.

-In order to do some development on PageSeeder, you need elevated permissions.
-So make sure that you log in as an administrator.
+To do some development on PageSeeder, you need elevated permissions.
+So make sure that you sign in as an administrator.

-To check that you've logged in as an administrator, make sure that the admin tab appears in the navigation.
+To confirm that you’ve logged in as an administrator, make sure that the tools icon appears in the navigation.

 Now you're a PageSeeder developer!

-Understanding the following concepts will make it easier to start planning your first PageSeeder implementation.
+Understanding the following concepts makes it more straightforward to start planning your first PageSeeder implementation.

 Special note is made of these concepts because of potential confusion with other, better-known terms.